JustinKasteleijn/Tenma-Power-Supply-API/Tenma PowerSupply API/docs/readme.md

 - **Result Monad**: Robust error handling using the Result Monad, ensuring clear handling of success and failure scenarios.
 - **Immutable State**: The library leverages immutability to maintain a consistent and predictable flow of data through functional transformations.
 - **Ease of Use**: The API is designed to be user-friendly, allowing developers to perform common operations with ease.
+- **Railway oriented programming** Utilizes the principle of railway oriented programming in order to communicate safely with the hardware.

 ## Installation